-Marketing Example: If you had a Small Row Boat For Sale, what’s the Best Way To Advertise
+Marketing Example: If you had a Small Boat For Sale, could you dare to be different in your marketing approach?

 If you had a small row boat for sale what would be the best / most effective way to advertise to prospective buyers.
-In this article we will consider how traditional offline marketing methods compare to the wonderful world of digital marketing.
+We will consider how traditional offline marketing methods compare to the wonderful world of digital marketing.

 We will consider the importance of imagery, copy and physical evidence.
 You may have noticed the colourful picture of the flowers that doesn’t look at all like a small row boat for sale.
 That could be good or bad, but at least something grabbed your attention.